aws-samples/sample-serverless-mcp-servers/stateless-mcp-on-ecs-nodejs/README.md

 In stateless mode, clients do not establish persistent SSE connections to MCP Server.
 This means clients will not receive proactive notifications from the server.
 On the other hand, stateless mode allows you to scale your server horizontally.

-If you want to see how to built a stateful MCP Server, that supports persistent SSE connections, see the `stateful-mcp-on-ecs` sample in this repo.
+If you want to see how to built a stateful MCP Server, that supports persistent SSE connections, see the `stateful-mcp-on-ecs-nodejs` sample in this repo.

 ## HTTPS considerations